fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 Local initiatives are everywhere (with or without a Global strategy)

 > Case example : Managing signature books (parapheurs in French) in a large European group

 - Set-up Docusing software as an internal tool to replace "physical" signature books process
-- Result : improved treasury management and improved on-time payments
+- Result : improved treasury management / improved on-time payments

 ----